 Message

 A Camel message contains headers and body part.
-Headers can be use to add some new informations (meta data) for the camel current process or next components.
+Headers can be used to add new information (meta data) for the current Camel process or subsequent components.
+These headers act as contextual information that can influence routing decisions or processing logic.
 Body is the payload of the Camel message.
-During Camel process, the payload could change on each step and sometime payload is replace by a new one.
+During the Camel process, the payload can change at each step and sometimes the payload is completely replaced by a new one, depending on the transformation requirements.

 Aggregator Strategy

-Camel provides enrich pattern with aggregator strategy.
-With this component both messages (old and new one) can be merge to a new one.
-Developers can implement his own version of aggregator.
-In this example, we will see how to use the XSLT Aggregator into a Camel route.
+Camel provides an enrich pattern with aggregator strategy.
+With this component, both messages (the original and the new one) can be merged into a single message.
+Developers can implement their own version of an aggregator to suit specific business needs.
+In this example, we will see how to use the XSLT Aggregator within a Camel route to perform XML-based transformations and merges.

 Use case